Capitalisk/ldpos-commander/README.md

-config clean                                                                                           Removes config file with server ip, port and networkSymbol (IMPORTANT: this action is irreversible) config network-symbol current                                                                          Gets current networkSymbol config network-symbol change                                                                           Change the protocol transaction get                                                                                        Get a transaction, accepts an id as argument.
+config clean                                                                                           Removes config file with server ip, port and networkSymbol (IMPORTANT: this action is irreversible) config network-symbol current                                                                          Gets current networkSymbol config network-symbol change                                                                           Change the protocol transaction list                                                                                       Get a list of all transactions on the chain by timestamp transaction get                                                                                        Get a transaction, accepts an id as argument.
 If not provided it prompts it. transaction create multisig-transfer                                                                   Transfers to a multisig wallet transaction sign multisig-transfer                                                                     Transfers to a multisig wallet